 Trend Micro Deep Discovery’s purpose-built detection technologies also helped UDLAP address the music, video, and software piracy issue by identifying malware, command and control communication, and other activities signaling an attempted attack.
 To identify these threats, the Trend Micro™ Smart Protection Network™ infrastructure, which supports the Deep Discovery solution, collects global threat intelligence sensors to continually update email, web, and file reputation databases in the cloud.
 Using information from the Trend Micro Smart Protection Network, Deep Discovery identified and blocked threats in real time before they reached the school’s network.

-With Deep Discovery, UDLAP has realised significant benefits.
-“In addition to detecting previously unknown attacks, we are able to categorise the attack in terms of risk of assets throughout the network.
+With Deep Discovery, UDLAP has realized significant benefits.
+“In addition to detecting previously unknown attacks, we are able to categorize the attack in terms of risk of assets throughout the network.
 Deep Discovery helps us regain control of our IT environment and provided the university with a foundation for a powerful security framework,” said Thompson de la Rosa.

 The solution significantly reduced targeted attacks and the potential for identity theft.
 “I receive proactive security reports every 15 days and we’ve experienced a 60% reduction in targeted attack incidences since deploying Deep Discovery,” said Thompson de la Rosa.
 “If attackers can’t get into our network, they can’t steal information or identities.”